German electronic music: Styles originating in Germany

 Electroclash is a style of music fusing 1980s electro and new wave synthpop with 1990s techno and electronic dance alongside elements of funk and punk.
 Also known as retro electro, tech pop and synthcore, electroclash primarily utilised keyboards, groove boxes, turntables and computers to produce grooving minimal tracks.
 More than the music, electroclash encompassed a musical culture of confident presentation: individualistic personalities and sexual freedom.
 Emerging in the later 1990s, with Berlin becoming an international hotspot, electroclash faded as a distinctive style as it fused into tech house music.

 Trance is a form of electronic dance music, characterised by a high rate of beats per minute (120–160), melodic progressive synths and repetitive rhythms.
 Typical song structure involves mixed layers developing into a build-up, a climax and then a release.
-Originating in the early 1990s, German minimalist artists, Klaus Schluze and Sven Vath, are often acknowledged as the fathers of trance music.
+Originating in the early 1990s, German minimalist artists, Klaus Schulze and Sven Väth, are often acknowledged as the fathers of trance music.

 Schranz is a style of fast and loopy techno electronic music characterised by harsh abrasive machine-like sounds.
 Emerging in the 1990s, Chris Liebing was at the helm of its development.

 Krautrock is a distinct style of progressive rock and electronic music emerging from Germany in the 1960s and 70s.
 Reacting against commercial and mainstream Anglo-American rock, Krautrock was cemented in a cultural foundation of taking control of their collective destiny away from the memory of Nazi dictatorship.
 Bands, Faust, Guru Guru, Can and Neu!, parodied traditional rock tropes and experimented with electronic collages, tape manipulations, monotonous rhythms and mystical atmospheres to create avant-garde music.
 Krautrock enjoyed significant popularity in 1973 as bands including Kraftwerk and Amon Düül II toured outside Germany.

 Other styles related to German electronic music include digital hardcore, minimal, Berlin School of electronic music and Düsseldorf School of electronic music.